SimeonAT/new-site/src/content/blog/backup-repos-gitea-docker/index.md

 [four separate Python scripts](https://simeonat.github.io/blog/git-python-scripts/#does-it-work) every time I had to update Gitea.
 It didn't particularly help either that I had to manually go in and fix things every time my scripts had an issue (e.g. such as when the scripts can't clone a repository due to Internet connection issues).

-As a result, I realized that it was time for me to find a *proper* solution to fix this problem.
+As a result, I realized that it was time for me to find a *proper* solution for this problem.